 Cons

-- Expensive fees: Pawn shop loans typically charge around 200% APR, with 20% – 25% monthly interest rates.
+- Expensive interest rates and fees: Pawn shop loans typically charge around 200% APR, with 20% – 25% monthly interest rates and additional fees on top of that.

-- Possibly losing your item for good: Failing to repay a pawn loan can result in you losing your valuable item and the pawnbroker reselling it in the store.
+- Possibly losing your item for good: Failing to repay a pawn loan can result in the pawnbroker reselling your item in the store.

-- No credit benefits: Pawn shop loans won’t hurt your credit, but they won’t help build it.
+- No credit benefits: Pawn shop loans won’t hurt your credit, but they won’t help build credit either.
 Pawn shop lenders don’t report to any of the credit bureaus, so the lending agreement is solely between the borrower and the lender.

 The federal government regulates pawn shops, but some pawnbrokers may operate illegally and charge higher than a state’s allowed APR and commit other acts of predatory lending.
 The Consumer Financial Protection Bureau (CFPB) has filed numerous lawsuits against certain pawn shops for illegal practices.

 Applying for a personal loan requires a credit check and a credit score of at least 650 for good rates and terms, since this kind of loan is typically unsecured (that is, it doesn't require collateral).
+However, if you have less-than-stellar credit, you might instead apply for a secured personal loan.
 If approved, you should receive your funds within 1 – 7 business days and be able to start making monthly payments.

-Certain borrowers may qualify for same-day funding through Rocket Loans, so it’s possible you could receive your money the day you’re approved.1
+Certain borrowers may qualify for same-day funding through Rocket Loans, so it’s possible you could receive your money the day you’re approved.

 If you can repay the amount you borrow within that time frame, you can avoid interest altogether.
-If not, credit card interest rates average around 16%, and you’ll be at the mercy of those rates if you go past the introductory period.
+If not, credit card interest rates average around 21% and you’ll be at the mercy of those rates if you go past the introductory period.
+Because of this, it is imperative that you make a financial plan to repay the amount you’ve charged before the promotional period ends.

 Pawn shops typically don’t offer title loans because a car’s title isn’t something the store could sell if you can’t repay your loan.
 Similar to pawn shop loans, title loans require an item as collateral.
 With title loans, that item is your vehicle’s title, which serves as collateral to secure the loan.
 Title loan companies will ultimately seize your vehicle if you can’t pay back what you borrowed, plus interest.